 Fortunately, you’ll get some help from Uncle Sam.
 You typically become eligible for Medicare coverage at the same time you become eligible for Social Security retirement benefits.
 Premium-free Medicare Part A covers inpatient hospital care, while Medicare Part B (for which you’ll pay a premium) covers physician care, laboratory tests, physical therapy, and other medical expenses.
 But don’t expect Medicare to cover everything after you retire.
 For instance, you’ll have to pay a large deductible and make co-payments for certain types of care.
 Medicare prescription drug coverage is only available through a managed care plan (a Medicare Advantage plan), or through a Medicare prescription drug plan offered by a private company or insurer (premiums apply).

 To supplement Medicare, you may want to purchase a Medigap policy.
 These policies are specifically designed to fill the holes in Medicare’s coverage.
-Though Medigap policies are sold by private insurance companies, they’re regulated by the federal government.
-There are 12 standard Medigap plans, but not all of them are offered in every state.
-All of these plans provide certain core benefits, and all but one offer combinations of additional benefits.
+Though Medigap policies are sold by private insurance companies, they must follow federal and state laws.
+There are 10 standard Medigap plans, except for plans in Massachusetts, Minnesota, and Wisconsin, which are standardized in a different way.
+Generally, all of these plans provide certain core benefits, and all but one offer combinations of additional benefits.
 Be sure to look at both cost and benefits when choosing a plan.